2023 Louisiana Legislation Watch

 Beyond the fact that we're talking about REQUIRING libraries to create cards which prohibit minors from checking out ANY materials from some libraries just because they have books that depict sex in them (Romance genre, anyone?
 Stephen King?
 How many countless classic books of literature?)
 WHO may I ask, is going to go through the THOUSANDS of books in every collection in every library in Louisiana to determine if they meet Jeff Landry's "sexually explicit" definition?
 Librarians?
 Newsflash: there aren't enough librarians in the state for that job.
 "Volunteers?"
 You may as well just remove every book in the library now, not to mention the fact that there are actually people paid to work there, thank you very much.
 Is Jeff Landry or Heather Cloud going to volunteer to come help out?
 I didn't think so.

-So on top of an egregious act of lighting the Constitution of the United States on fire, this is a proposed law that is literally unenforceable.
+So on top of an egregious act of lighting the Constitution of the United States on fire, this is a law that is literally unenforceable.
 It can't be implemented in one library, much less in EVERY library in the state.
 Throw in the penalty of holding up bond commission applications for non-compliance and this is a nightmare waiting to happen to a state ALREADY at the bottom of every education ranking.

 There's also a requirement for another type of card - one that allows minors access to digital content.
 Of course, the library is required to "list in the library policy each digital content source accessible by minors that contains sexually explicit material."